Functional Programming Patterns in Lua

 end

-Immutability Patterns
+Immutability patterns

 Functional programming prefers not to mutate existing data.
 In Lua, you can adopt this by treating tables as immutable values when you need to preserve them.